-In a world where you can buy a meatless burger at the drive-thru, it’s easier than ever to get protein without eating meat.
-Products like the Impossible Burger and Beyond Meat claim to taste like a real burger, and grocery stores carry delectables like faux chicken nuggets and meatless meatballs.
+In a world where you can buy faux chicken nuggets at the grocery store or a plant-based burger in the drive-thru, it’s easier than ever to get protein without eating meat.

 Most veggie burgers have 10 to 15 grams of protein, compared to a serving of chicken which contains 20 to 25 grams.
 Not only does protein reduce appetite and hunger levels, it provides the amino acids your body needs to build and repair muscle.

-Tofu, tempeh and seitan (pronounced say-tan) are also rich in protein.
-Tofu is made from soybeans and contains about 6 to 8 grams of protein in a 3-ounce serving.
+Tofu, tempeh and seitan (pronounced say-tan) are also rich in protein:

-Tempeh is fermented tofu, which Spain said more closely resembles the texture of meat.
-Tempeh has double the protein as compared to tofu.
+- Tempeh, or fermented tofu, more closely resembles the texture of meat.
+And it has twice as much protein as tofu.

-While many meatless alternatives are healthy, others are highly processed.
-Spain said the meatless burgers that claim to taste like an actual burger are the worst offenders – in some cases, containing more saturated fat and sodium than a hamburger.
-However, products like the Impossible Burger or Beyond Burger usually contain more protein than other veggie burgers.
-They are comparable to a serving of chicken.
+While many meatless alternatives are healthy, some are highly processed.
+Nunes said the meatless burgers that claim to taste like an actual burger are the worst offenders – in some cases, containing more saturated fat and sodium than an actual hamburger.

-The good news: meatless alternatives have come a long way.
-They can be tasty and filling.
-Just remember to read the label.
+Meatless alternatives have come a long way.
+They can be tasty and filling, thanks to their high fiber and protein content.
+Just remember to read the nutrition label.